SquadcastHub/squadcasthub.github.io/pages/mydoc/slack.md

 ## Slack Notifications for Incidents

 Squadcast sends a notification to the configured Slack Channel as soon as an incident is triggered.
-You can easily **Acknowledge** and **Resolve** the populated incidents from within the Slack Channel itself.
+You can easily **Acknowledge**, **Resolve** and **Reassign** the populated incidents from within the Slack Channel itself.

 {{site.data.alerts.blue-note}}
 <b>Note</b><br/><br/><p>The <b>email address</b> used with your <b>user in Slack</b> and your <b>user in Squadcast</b> should be the same, if not, the integration will not work as expected.</p>